CKMO-FM

 CKMO-FM (101.5 FM, FM 101 Orangeville) is a radio station licensed to Orangeville, Ontario.
 Owned by Local Radio Lab, it broadcasts an adult contemporary format.
 Its studios are located on Mill Street in downtown Orangeville.

 CKMO-FM is the only Orangeville-based station to specifically target Orangeville; the town's only other licensed radio station, CIDC-FM, is marketed towards the entirety of the Greater Toronto Area.

 History

 My Broadcasting previously submitted an application for the station in 2012 at the same frequency and parameters, but the application was soon withdrawn.
+The station was approved to operate a new FM radio station at Orangeville, Ontario on July 18, 2014.

 On November 6, 2014 at 11:12 am, CKMO-FM began on air testing with Christmas music on 101.5 MHz.
 In late December 2014, 101.5 FM switched from Christmas music to air 10,000 songs in a row.